jake-knerr/chess/README.md

 </button>
 ```

 Example - Applying the state directly to the child content.
+Necessary here because there are an indeterminate number of list elements.

 ```css
 .--btn-selected {